 How to Write Your MFA Thesis in Fine Art (And Beyond)

-I enjoy writing, and I find the process to be fun.
+I enjoy writing and I find the process to be fun.
 Do you?
 I know that writing takes regular practice and it’s an essential part of my learning process.
-Writing helps me see and organize my thoughts.
+Writing helps me “see” and organize my thoughts.
 This allows me to edit and become clear about what it is I am expressing.
-Practicing writing helps me identify mistakes as well as further emphasize what I really want to explore and write about.
+Practicing my writing helps me identify mistakes (the endless typos..) as well as further emphasize what I really want to explore and write about.
 When a topic of interest strikes me the process is effortless.
 I notice how I feel about the topic and this is a key factor as to how quickly I will get working on as essay, blog post or tutorial.
-This is something I have identified in myself over time and through repetition, how about you?
+This is something I have identified in myself over time and through repetition.
 Writing induces and activates new awareness.
-In my experiences as a college art professor, I have taken notice of a few consistent patterns when it comes to more formal writing, especially a final thesis deadline.
+In my experiences as a college art and design professor, I have taken notice of a few consistent patterns when it comes to more formal writing, especially a final thesis deadline.
 For some, the thought of generating a final graduate thesis can be a daunting thought in and of itself.
 Associated with that thought may be an outdated feeling that your body still remembers.
 This outdated association can be especially frustrating to the point of extreme procrastination.
 If you are unaware that you are the cause of this feeling then you will continue to perpetuate it.
 Sound familiar?
 If you choose to enroll into an MFA program you will be required to write a final thesis.
 This will be an in depth description of your concepts, process, references, discoveries, reflections and final analysis.
 The best part of writing a final thesis is that the writer gets to create, format, define and structure the entirety of it.
 Throw away any pre-conceived and or outdated perceptions of what you think you should do.
 You must take responsibility for your writing the same way that you discipline yourself in the creation and production of your art work.

 Where do you begin?

-Your final thesis is an official archival record of what you have completed, explored and accomplished during the duration of your MFA program.
-Not only will your thesis be written for yourself, but also it will prove and back up your convictions, theories, assessments and statements for other people.
+Your final thesis is an official archival record of what you have completed, explored and accomplished throughout the duration of your MFA program.
+Not only will your thesis be written for yourself, it will prove and back up your convictions, theories, assessments and statements for other people.
 It should be known that the content in this tutorial could also be applied to other writing needs that may be similar to the MFA thesis structure.
 An MA thesis or undergraduate BFA thesis can also easily follow this format.
 By all means, you can share it and remix it.

 A regular writing practice must be established.
 This means, you will need to create a plan for how and when practice will take place.
-The calendar on your mobile device or the computer that you use will work just fine to remind you of these dates and times.
+The calendar on your mobile device or the computer that you use will work just fine to remind you of these appointments.
 Thirty minutes of practice twice a week can work wonders in the installation of a new habit.
 Are you up for that?
 Perhaps there is a way to make this decision seem effortless, keep reading.

 The format for an MFA thesis in Fine Art (applied arts & digital) will in almost all cases coincide with a final thesis exhibition of completed works.
 This formats fits accordingly with the thesis exhibition in mind.
 This is a criteria break down of the structure of the paper.
 It is a simplified guide.
 Add or remove what you may for your personal needs.